xaur/decred-news/journal-template.md

 ### cspp

 _[cspp](https://github.com/decred/cspp) is a server for coordinating coin mixes using the CoinShuffle++ protocol.
 It is non-custodial, i.e. never holds any funds.
-CSPP is part of StakeShuffle, Decreds privacy system._
+CSPP is part of StakeShuffle, Decred's privacy system._

 { _Sources:_ https://github.com/decred/cspp/commits/master }